Krestle80/MuiComponentPlayground/README.md

 # MuiComonentPlayGround
 ![View Of WebPage](./componentPlaygroundHomePic0.0.1.png)

 ### this is a page dedicated to creating Mui Components.
-At the moment it has a themes page with 9 color schemes to choose from, and the front end of a calculator page.
+At the moment it has a themes page with 9 color schemes to choose from, and a calculator page capable of addition, subtraction, multiplication, and divison.

 ## Usage